How to Increase Your Visibility on Google

 Local SEO Step 2: Increase Visibility on Google

-With the above SEO channels created, you are now ready to start employing local SEO tactics.
+With the above SEO channels created, you are now ready to start employing local SEO tactics to get noticed on Google.
 These tactics involve location-based keywords, location tags, and consistency.

 When describing your products and services, attach location-based modifiers to those keywords in your listings, social media profiles, and website pages.